 · 1 October 2015 ·

-About my phrase painting the lily – I need to be peevish for a moment.
+About painting the lily – I need to be pedantic for a moment.
 Aside from four centuries’ worth of misquotation (it’s NOT gilding the lily), there exists a widespread misconception, even on Internet reference sites, that this expression is functionally equivalent to ‘bringing ice cubes to Eskimos’, or ‘carrying coals to Newcastle’.

 It most certainly is not.